-The 2020 will be the 5th edition of the Lucca Film Festival and Europa Cinema International Feature Film Competition.
+The 2021 will be the 6th edition of the Lucca Film Festival and Europa Cinema International Feature Film Competition.
 In the previous editions important personalities of cinema like Cristi Puiu, Rutger Hauer, Philip Groening, Claudio Giovannesi, Daniele Ciprì, Massimo Gaudioso, Massimo Cantini Parrini had been part of the international jury.

-The films shown during this competition are Italian premieres and last edition was won by "Dollhouse: The Eradication of Female Subjectivity From American Popular Culture" by American filmmaker Nicole Brending.
+The films shown during this competition are Italian premieres and last edition was won by "Murmur" by Heather Young.

 There are three awards: Best feature film prize (3000€), awarded by a jury of renowned guests from both the cinematographic and academic worlds; and Best feature film – university jury prize (awarded by an university jury), and Best feature film - Popular jury.